 You just can’t beat that real Christmas tree smell when you walk in through the door!
 We source our trees from top growers, and they have been field raised and formatively pruned from an early age to give them their distinctive shape.
 They have been specially checked over to ensure that there is no sign of needle necrosis—a disease which can affect Christmas trees.
 In addition, we carry out our own checks here and do our absolute best to ensure that you will have the healthiest possible Christmas Tree.
-We offer 3 different species of pot-grown tree: Norway Spruce, Nordmann Fir and Fraser Fir Our cut trees are Norway Spruce and Nordmann Firs, and range in size from 100cm to 300cm tall.
+We offer 2 different species of pot-grown and cut trees, which are Norway Spruce and Nordmann Firs, and range in size from 80cm to 150cm in potted trees and 100cm to 250cm tall in cut trees.

 It is important to remember that the traditional cut Christmas Spruce will not last as long in an indoor environment as its more recent cousin, the Nordmann Fir.
 This is mainly because the needles are much finer on the Spruce and therefore less able to hold onto their water content.
 By following the advice below, however, you will give your cut tree the best chance of ensuring that it stays as fresh as possible for as long as possible, regardless of which variety you choose.